Why should your business be sustainable, and how can you achieve this model?

 "A sustainable business model is what every business leader hopes to achieve: that the business will turn a profit quickly and stay afloat for the long term," she said.
 "A business model that prioritizes sustainability is one that, at a minimum, considers all stakeholders, assesses and addresses environmental impacts, and is transparent and thorough in its reporting."

 There are four key elements of a sustainable business model.

 1. It's commercially profitable.

 No business can succeed or scale unless it attracts customers.
 What is your value proposition?
-Why is your business valuable, and what niche are you filling?
+Why is your business valuable, and what niche do you fill?

 2. It can succeed far into the future.

 A trendy business or one that relies on limited resources may be profitable for a few months, but how will it fare in a year or two?
-Resources' availability and pricing are never guaranteed or fixed – it's best not to build your castle on a sinking rock.
+Resources' availability and pricing are never guaranteed or fixed – you don't want to build your castle on a sinking rock.

 3. It uses resources that it can utilize for the long term.